yuraaceventura/LibraryAPI/README.md

 Instead of hiding my secrets i used .env.example as main .env file, just so it is easier to copy.

-Soon will add Docker-compose to build this app with one command.
+UPD:
+Added Docker, now you can run this app with postgres db with one command docker-compose up --build